Cross-modality Attention-based Multimodal Fusion for Non-small Cell Lung Cancer (NSCLC) Patient Survival Prediction: Results

 \section{Results}

-AMIL~\cite{chen2022pan} and an custom-AMIL with adding more batch-normalization layers and ReLU activation were implemented as image unimodal encoders, while two deep learning networks, Self-normalized Neural Network (SNN)~\cite{klambauer2017self} and FNN~\cite{bebis1994feed} for RNA-seq data were deployed as RNA-seq unimodal encoders.
-AMIL and FNN were selected as the backbones for all fusion designs according to the better performance in unimodal training.
+AMIL~\cite{chen2022pan} and an custom-AMIL with adding more batch-normalization layers and ReLU activation were implemented as image unimodal encoders, while two deep learning networks, SNN~\cite{klambauer2017self} for RNA-seq data was deployed as RNA-seq unimodal encoders.
+AMIL and SNN were selected as the backbones for all fusion designs according to the better performance in unimodal training.
 6 existing fusion approaches~\cite{mobadersany2018predicting,cheerla2019deep,Chen_2021_ICCV,ilse2018attention,jaume2023modeling} ranging from simple concatenation to attention-based architectures were deployed to compare the capabilities of the multimodal fusion with the proposed method.